-- a.
-Court time may not be used for marking exhibits.
-This must be done in advance of the court session. - b.
-Provide copies of exhibits for the judge at the commencement of the trial. - c.
-Counsel shall arrange with the clerk for the use of chalkboards, tripods, video recorders, overheads, or other visual aids sufficiently in advance so that they may be set up while the Court is not in session. - d.
-Diagrams, charts, drawings and other demonstrative or visual evidence shall, whenever practicable, be prepared by witnesses before testifying.
-Effort should be made to avoid using time during the presentation of evidence for these purposes. - e.
-All exhibits shall be shown to opposing counsel before being offered.
+- (a) Court time may not be used for marking exhibits.
+This must be done in advance of the court session. - (b) Provide copies of exhibits for the judge and court before the commencement of trial. - (c) Counsel shall arrange with the clerk for the use of chalkboards, tripods, video recorders, overheads, or other visual aids sufficiently in advance so that they may be set up while the Court is not in session.

-- f.
-Hand all papers intended for the Court or witness to the clerk or bailiff, who, in turn, will pass them to the Judge or witness. - g.
-If you intend to question a witness about a group of documents, make an attempt to have all of the documents in front of the witness when you start the examination. - h.
-Do not offer depositions wholesale; offer only relevant, redacted portions of the transcript and always in accordance with Rule 32 of the Federal Rules of Civil Procedure.
+- (d) Diagrams, charts, drawings, and other demonstrative or visual evidence shall, whenever practicable, be prepared by witnesses before testifying.
+Effort should be made to avoid using time during the presentation of evidence for these purposes. - (e) All exhibits shall be shown to opposing counsel before being offered. - (f) Hand all papers intended for the Court or witness to the clerk or bailiff, who, in turn, will pass them to the judge or witness. - (g) If you intend to question a witness about a group of documents, make an attempt to have all of the documents in front of the witness when you start the examination. - (h) Do not offer depositions wholesale; offer only relevant, redacted portions of the transcript and always in accordance with Rule 32 of the Federal Rules of Civil Procedure.
 Plaintiff will highlight in yellow those portions it wishes to offer.
-The Defense will highlight in blue those portions it wishes to offer.
+The defense will highlight in blue those portions it wishes to offer.